Jerome Myers: Later years

-Not only was the sale to the Metropolitan a great honor then, but it also provided him with enough money to move his family from their small studio into a more spacious one in the new Carnegie Hall.
+The sale to the Metropolitan provided him with enough money to move his family from their small studio into a more spacious one in the new Carnegie Hall.
 Over the years, despite moving around to various studios, he always came back to Carnegie as his real home.

 Myers died in his Carnegie studio on June 19, 1940, after a series of illnesses complicated by an injury sustained from a fall.
 He was 73.
 Earlier that year, he had published his autobiography, Artist In Manhattan.
 In their obituary for Myers, published in July 1940, The Art Digest wrote:

 Though Myers later achieved wide honors—he was elected to the Academy and awarded such important prizes as the Altman, the Carnegie and the Isidor Medal—he suffered from neglect in recent years.
 Forgotten, for the most part, were Myers' distinctive contributions to our native art and the battles he has fought for art freedom.

 In April–May 1941 the Whitney Museum of American Art in New York City held the Jerome Myers Memorial Exhibition with over 90 of his paintings, drawings and etchings lent by museums throughout the United States as well as private collectors.
 The oil paintings exhibited ranged from his 1905 The Tambourine to a self-portrait completed in 1939, the year before his death.
 Myers was survived by his wife and fellow artist Ethel Myers whom he had married in 1905 and their daughter, the dancer Virginia Myers.
 Following her husband's death Ethel devoted much of her time to furthering his artistic reputation.
 She lectured on his work throughout the United States, under the auspices of the American Federation of Arts from 1941 to 1943 and maintained the Jerome Myers Memorial Gallery in New York City for a number of years.